colts70/The-Sematic-Stack/README.md

   "dct:issued": "2025-11-23"
 }
-6. Mirrors: Full Explanation
+6. Mirrors (Full Explanation)
-Mirrors expand context but never redefine the topic.
+Mirrors expand context but never override the topic.

 Each mirror hosts its own descriptor: